streamlit/docs/content/library/advanced-features/dataframes.md

 # Dataframes

 Dataframes are a great way to display and edit data in a tabular format.
 Working with Pandas DataFrames and other tabular data structures is key to data science workflows.
-If developers and data scientists want to display this data in Streamlit, they have multiple options: `st.dataframe` and `st.experimental_data_editor`.
+If developers and data scientists want to display this data in Streamlit, they have multiple options: `st.dataframe` and `st.data_editor`.
 If you want to solely display data in a table-like UI, [st.dataframe](/library/api-reference/data/st.dataframe) is the way to go.
-If you want to interactively edit data, use [st.experimental_data_editor](/library/api-reference/widgets/st.experimental_data_editor).
+If you want to interactively edit data, use [st.data_editor](/library/api-reference/data/st.data_editor).
 We explore the use cases and advantages of each option in the following sections.

 ## Display dataframes with st.dataframe